o-botics/website/_templates/YYYY-MM-DD-post-title.md

 <!-- Do not edit above -->

 title: <!-- Title here -->
-description: <!-- Description here with "" around the text -->
+description: <!-- Description here with " " wrapped around the text -->
 modified: <!-- Date here in the format YYYY-MM-DD -->
 author: <!-- Author name here -->
 avatar: <!-- Link to author avator image here (path relative to .../website/roboticists) -->